StarRocks/starrocks/docs/sql-reference/sql-statements/auto_increment.md

         http://<fe_host>:<fe_http_port>/api/example_db/t/_stream_load
     ```

-4. View the updated table.
+4. Query the updated table.
 The first row of data already exists in table `t`, so the `AUTO_INCREMENT` column `job1` retains its original value.
 The second and third rows of data are newly inserted, so StarRocks generate new values for the `AUTO_INCREMENT` column `job1`.

     ```SQL
     SELECT * FROM t ORDER BY name;